- Engager: Will be posting and/or replying and/or reacting, but also receives replies and reactions in a (roughly) equal amount.

 In the sections below we go into much deeper detail about each one.

 High performing ‘Responders’ will prefer a formal reply over a simple like.
-They make it their business to ensure that no question goes unanswered, often referring questions to those they believe can help, if they can’t answer directly.
+They make it their business to ensure that no question goes unanswered, often referring questions to those they believe can help if they can’t answer directly.
 In this way they may also play an ‘Engager’ role from time to time.

 Formal ‘community managers’ are the archetype ‘Responder’.
-As community managers their role is to facilitate the growth and sustainability of their respective community.
+As community managers, their role is to facilitate the growth and sustainability of their respective community.
 Inside a team, the team leader may sometimes play this role during a team-building phase.
 For more established teams the team co-ordinator/administrator may adopt this role.
-If you have a natural preference for care giving, this is the role for you.
+If you have a natural preference for caregiving, this is the role for you.

 The ‘Observer’ persona is the most populous of the personas in the benchmarking studies SWOOP has done to date.
 We believe this reflects the emerging maturity of many of the corporate social networking platforms.
 An alternative argument is that Enterprise Social Networks can still add value even with lower participation rates i.e. the ‘lurker’ value proposition.
 Research from IBM indicates that there are a variety of community types that can form within Enterprises (Community of Practice, Team, Technical Support, Idea Lab, Recreation), which demonstrate different patterns of connectivity.
-One could reasonably argue that a Technical Support community adds value by making experts available to less expert ‘Observers’; and therefore a larger number of observers is expected.
-The same argument however could not be made for a Team, Idea Lab or Community of Practice, where the fundamental design is for inclusive membership.
+One could reasonably argue that a Technical Support team adds value by making experts available to less expert ‘Observers’; and therefore a larger number of observers is expected.
+The same argument however could not be made for a Team, Idea Lab, or Community of Practice, where the fundamental design is for inclusive membership.

-As enterprise social network are about collaboration, and as observation is a one-way channel, the ‘Observer’ is seen the least collaborative.
+As enterprise social networks are about collaboration, and as observation is a one-way channel, the ‘Observer’ is seen as the least collaborative.
 This is not to say that the platform is not providing value to ‘Observers’; it most probably is.
 However, we believe that the most productive value that can be gained from a social networking platform is when people collaborate.
-Consistent and frequent collaboration demonstrates continuous knowledge sharing, co-operation, co-ordination and therefore performance.
+Consistent and frequent collaboration demonstrates continuous knowledge sharing, co-operation, co-ordination, and therefore performance.
 In our view the ‘Observer’, with perhaps the exception of Technical Support users, should always be looking to upgrade their status to one of the other personas.

 ‘Observers’ should be aware that there is clear evidence that the leaders of the future are those that can pro-actively build their relationship networks.
 You may think that you can do most of your networking and relationship building off-line, but the digital divide is rapidly disappearing.